eshiett1995/http-mobile.okra.ng/README.md

 ` window.webkit.messageHandlers.jsErrorMessageHandler.postMessage(JSON.stringify(json))`

 #### OnClose
-OnClose is closed when the widget closes.
+OnClose is called when the widget closes.
 This should hold what happens when the widget closes e.g switch to another page.

 for **android** this is the handler:
      `Android.onClose(JSON.stringify(json))`